 Are you ready to elevate your gift giving with wallpaper that is as thoughtful as the gift inside.
 Spoonflower’s Smooth Wallpaper offers a slight satin finish and can be ordered in one foot increments.
 The best part?
 You can apply any Marketplace design (or your own) to go with any theme or holiday décor.
 You can even create your own personalized wallpaper!

 If you’re short on boxes for your smaller gifts, you can still use your favorite designs on a $5 Smooth wallpaper swatch with a handmade paper box.
 Follow the instructions below to see how we’re ditching the tape this gift wrapping season.

 To make our box we’ll need two square pieces of paper.
 To make sure the top fits nicely over the bottom, your bottom piece needs to be at least 1/2″ smaller than the top piece.

 If your paper isn’t square, use a ruler to measure out a square, mark with a pencil and cut with scissors or an X-Acto knife.
 Your box can be any size you’d like, but for this tutorial we’re using paper that is 12″ for the top and 11.5″ for the bottom which will give us a finished box measuring 4″.

-Starting with one of your square pieces fold it in half vertically pressing down the fold to crease it well.
+Starting with your smaller square piece (the bottom of the box) fold it in half vertically pressing down the fold to crease it well.
 Unfold and lay flat.
 Now fold your paper horizontally also being sure to crease it well.
 Once both folds are done unfold the paper again and lay it flat.
 Repeat for the second piece of paper.

 Pro Tip: Use your nails or a credit card to push down along the folds and make extra crisp creases.